 Bipolar Disorder Symptoms

 There are three main symptoms that occur with bipolar disorder — episodes of mania, hypomania, and depression.
 While mania and hypomania are two different types of “mood episodes”, both feature the same slate of symptoms.
 The key difference between them is that mania is more severe than hypomania and causes more noticeable problems, including potentially triggering a break from reality (psychosis) that requires hospitalizations.
+Our clinically-backed bipolar test can help individuals better understand these symptoms.

 Manic & Hypomanic Episode Symptoms